shabaj-ahmed/cycling-computer/README.md

 # Project overview
-This project is a modular, open-source cycling computer designed for riders who want to monitor and log performance without relying on smartphone.
+This project is a open-source cycling computer designed for riders who want to monitor and log performance without relying on smartphone.
 The device is built to operate reliably in outdoor environments while remaining hackable and extensible for developers.

-The system is built around the ESP32-S3 platform and uses FreeRTOS to manage concurrent tasks such as sensor data acquisition, display updates, and SD card logging.
+The system is built around M5 StackC Plus2 (ESP32-S3) platform and uses FreeRTOS to manage concurrent tasks such as sensor data acquisition, display updates, and SD card logging.
 It integrates:
  * BLE heart rate monitoring (Polar H10),
  * GPS-based tracking,
  * Speed and cadence sensors (Hall effect),
  * IMU for elevation and motion data.

+The system is structured using FreeRTOS for task scheduling and inter-component communication.
 All collected data is logged to an SD card for post-ride analysis.
 The UI is operated via physical buttons, and the system is designed for fully offline use, with automatic sensor reconnection to ensure robustness during rides.

 # System Requirements
 This section outlines the design requirements for the cycling computer, focusing on what users need from the system and how the system should behave.
 It is divided into three parts: user requirements that describe the goals from the user's perspective, functional requirements that specify what the system shall do, and non-functional requirements that define the quality attributes of the system.

-##User Requirement
+## User Requirement
 1. Core Functionality
   * UR1: As a user, I want the device to display real-time cycling data, including speed, cadence, heart rate, distance, and elevation.
   * UR2: As a user, I want the device to record GPS data so I can view my travelled route later.